 Under Section 382 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
-Taking into account the public offerings and other transactions, CEL-SCI may have triggered an "ownership change" limitation.
-In addition, CEL-SCI may experience ownership changes in the future as a result of subsequent shifts in its stock ownership, some of which are outside its control.
+As a result of public offerings and other transactions, CEL-SCI may experience ownership changes in the future based on subsequent shifts in CEL-SCI's stock ownership, some of which are outside its control.
 As a result, the ability to use the pre-change net operating loss carryforwards and other pre-change tax attributes to offset U.S. federal taxable income may be subject to limitations, which could result in increased tax liability to CEL-SCI.

-Since CEL-SCI does not intend to pay dividends on its common stock, any potential return to investors will result only from any increases in the price of its common stock
+Since CEL-SCI does not intend to pay dividends on its common stock, any potential return to investors will result only from any increases in the price of its common stock.

 At the present time, CEL-SCI intends to use available funds to finance its operations.
-Accordingly, while payment of dividends rests within the discretion of its board of directors, no common stock dividends have been declared or paid by CEL-SCI and it has no intention of paying any common stock dividends in the foreseeable future.
+Accordingly, while payment of dividends rests within the discretion of its board of directors, no common stock dividends have been declared or paid by CEL-SCI and CEL-SCI has no intention of paying any common stock dividends in the foreseeable future.
 Additionally, any future debt financing arrangement may contain terms prohibiting or limiting the amount of dividends that may be declared or paid on CEL-SCI's common stock.
-Any return to CEL-SCI's stareholders will therefore be limited to appreciation in the price of its common stock, which may never occur.
-If CEL-SCI's stock price does not increase, CEL-SCI's shareholders are unlikely to receive any return on their investments in CEL-SCI's common stock.
+Any return to CEL-SCI's shareholders will therefore be limited to appreciation in the price of its common stock, which may never occur.
+If CEL-SCI's stock price does not increase, CEL-SCI'S shareholders are unlikely to receive any return on their investments in CEL-SCI's common stock.